jonathanbernal25/mongo-failover/README.md

 # Mongo Failover
 Exploring MongoDB failover in ReplicaSet of FIVE data-bearing members across TWO datacenters.

-This template explores the behavior of FIVE data-bearing members across TWO datacenters (ap-southeast-1a & ap-southeast-1b).

 This template creates FIVE EC2 instances with the following breakdown and ONE additional EC2 instance for quick copy-paste of commands :

 | AWS Resource |   Member Name  |   MongoDB Member  | Availability Zone | Priority |